Belching: Infants

 Babies are likely to accumulate gas in the stomach while feeding and experience considerable discomfort (and agitation) until assisted.
 Burping an infant involves placing the child in a position conducive to gas expulsion (for example against the adult's shoulder, with the infant's stomach resting on the adult's chest) and then lightly patting the lower back.
 Because burping can cause vomiting, a "burp cloth" or "burp pad" is sometimes employed on the shoulder to protect clothing.

 World record

 The Guinness World Record for the loudest burp was 112.4 dB, set by Neville Sharp from Darwin, Australia in 2021.
 This is approximately as loud as a jet engine at 100 m.
 The record was previously held by Paul Hunn, who held the record for 12 years.

 Burped speech

 It is possible to voluntarily induce burping through swallowing air and then expelling it, and by manipulation of the vocal tract produce burped speech.
 While this is often employed as a means of entertainment or competition, it can also act as an alternative means of vocalisation for people who have undergone a laryngectomy, with the burp replacing laryngeal phonation.
 This is known as esophageal speech.

-Sexual fetish

-Despite virtually no scientific research on the subject, small online communities exist for burping as a sexual fetish.
-Online, people of any sexual orientation anecdotally report some attraction to burping, with what appears to be psychological or behavioural overlaps with other sexual fetishes including body inflation, feedism, vorarephilia, and farting fetishes.
-Anecdotally, the 'loudness' aspect appears to be an important element to burp fetishists.
-Despite being a rather uncommon fetish, it continues to follow a general well-known pattern of sexual behaviour where hearing influences sexual arousal and response, noting that "it is the noise made rather than the action itself that appears to be what is sexualized and/or interpreted by the fetishist as sexually pleasurable and arousing".